morphyyyy/Madden-20-Team-Playbook-Editor/README.md

 **All files need to live in the same folder to work correctly.
 *** Works with multiple instances running.

-## v2.1.5 - Drag and Drop Re-Ordering
+## v2.1.5 - Drag and Drop Reordering

 Re-Order Formations, Sub-Formations and Plays with Drag and Drop